jaredfaris/Presentation-JSON-REST/json/01_slide.md

 # Sending JSON Client-Side #
 * Most languages can read/write JSON
 * In ASP.NET MVC there is a JsonResult ViewResult.
 You just "return Json(yourObject);"
-* WCF can be configured to use JSON instead of SOAP (example [here](http://dotnetslackers.com/articles/ajax/JSON-EnabledWCFServicesInASPNET35.aspx))
+* WCF can be configured to use JSON instead of XML (example [here](http://dotnetslackers.com/articles/ajax/JSON-EnabledWCFServicesInASPNET35.aspx))

+!SLIDE
+# Questions? #